 Benthic light guidelines that support seagrass growth have been implemented through these schedules.
 These are sourced from James Cook University and predecessor agencies.
 Light levels are specified as photosynthetic active radiation moving averages depending on seagrass species.

 Updated guideline levels for a number of pesticides have been determined in the intervening years since initial publication, and more are proposed.
 These levels are undergoing a national guidelines review process.
 When that process is complete the intention is that they would supersede those published in the current guidelines.
+Updates can be found at the Australian and New Zealand Guidelines for Fresh and Marine Water Quality 2018 webpage.

 In recognition of the outstanding universal value of this World Heritage Area pollutant concentrations derived to be protective of 99 per cent of species are applied routinely as trigger values for catchment run-off toxicants.